Mintos Review 2025: P2P Market Leader Worth Investing Again?

 With his experience in the financial sector (Ernst & Young, later investment banker at SEA) and his natural interest in technology, he wanted to combine both of his passions.

-An extensively researched article by a Re:Baltica journalist “The Fast Millionaire” portrays the rise and background of Aigars Kensenfelds empire and also showcases his cross connections to Mintos.
+The article “The Fast Millionaire” portrays the rise and background of Aigars Kensenfelds’ empire and also reveals his links to Mintos.

 Mintos Management

-Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
+Throughout the due diligence process, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
-In the following paragraphs of this Mintos review, you can follow-up on those questions.
+In the following paragraphs of this Mintos review, we will follow-up on those questions.

 Monetization